OpenNebula/docs/source/deployment/node_installation/verify.rst

 Step 2.
 Import an appliance from the MarketPlace.
 --------------------------------------------------------------------------------

 We need to add an Image to our Cloud.
-To do so we can do so by navigating to Storage -> Apps in the left side menu (1).
-You will see a list of Appliances, you can filter by ``tty kvm`` (2) in order to find the one we are going to use in this guide.
+We can do so by navigating to Storage -> Apps in the left side menu (1).
+You will see a list of Appliances, and you can filter by ``tty kvm`` (2) in order to find the one we are going to use in this guide.
 After that select it (3) and click to cloud button (4) in order to import it.

 |sunstone_import_marketapp|